zambien/terraform-openvpn-vpc-network/README.md

 You will need to have your profile configured in ~/.aws/credentials.

-Take a look at the variable.tf to see if you want to change anything.
+Take a look at the variables.tf to see if you want to change anything.
 The default AWS profile is "myprofile".

 Run the following: